1 DPO: What to Expect at the Start of Your Two-Week Wait

 Do you count the day of ovulation as 1 DPO?

-Well, since 1 DPO is one day post-ovulation, it’s the first day after your peak ovulation.
+Nope — 1 DPO is that day after your ovulation.

 So you don’t count the day of ovulation, but the day after ovulation.